 This is not always an amicable combination so you’ll need to go through a careful bonding process.
 Bullying can happen but it can be a great relationship with the older male taking more of a parental role towards the younger guinea pig.

-Many animal welfare organizations recommend neutering males.
+Animal welfare groups often recommend neutering males.
 It is much easier for males who lose a partner to find a new mate as they can partner up with a female or a group of females.

 Combinations that Don’t Work